kiramclean/blog/site/blog/2020-12-11-how-to-set-up-your-own-nextcloud-instance.md

 Backups are only useful if you can use them to restore your data.
 Make sure yours work before you need them.

 To test your entire server backups you can just try restoring the whole server using Linode's (or whoever's) UI.
-Testing the archived backups we uploaded to backblaze is a little more involved but you'll be glad you know how to do it when you need it.
+Testing the archived backups we uploaded to Backblaze is a little more involved but you'll be glad you know how to do it when you need it.

 - Repeat steps 1-5, except you can just update the records for your domain that's already set up to point to your new server's IP address(es).
 - Download one of your backups